CyberTrainingExercise/Hexfall/README.md

 With Docker (RECOMMENDED):

 1. Build the Docker container: `sudo docker build . -t hexfall`
-1. Run the Docker container: `sudo docker run -p 8000:8000 8080:8080 --name hexfall hexfall`
+1. Run the Docker container: `sudo docker run -p 8000:8000 -p 8080:8080 -p 22:22 --name hexfall hexfall`
     - This will publish the .onion address to port 8000 and will use port 8080 for the Tor hidden service.
 1. Visit `ip:8000` and click on `hostname.txt`
-    - Now copy this .onion address and visit it with the Tor browser.
+    - Now copy this .onion address and visit it with the Tor browser (this may take a few minutes to get going on the first run).
 1. Verify that the Hexfall site is working.
+1. Verify that ssh to the Docker container is working: `TODO`
+    - If it fails, you may need to add firewall exception rules to the host machine.
+        - On Ubuntu if you use UFW, use: `sudo ufw allow ssh`
 1. Stop the Docker container: `sudo docker stop hexfall`

 Without Docker (NOT RECOMMENDED):

-1. Create a server with an open SSH port and with login credentials as found in `passwords.txt`.
+1. Create a Linux server with an open SSH port and with login credentials as found in `passwords.txt`.
-2. Run a darknet website off of the cloud server.
+2. Run a darknet website off of the server.
     - For this use tor and run a hidden service.
     - See: https://www.youtube.com/watch?v=GVMjk9pj2Cw for instructions on how to run a hidden service.
     - Use `python3 -m http.server --bind 127.0.0.1 8080` to run the web server
     - If you would like to include the server to run on boot, edit `/etc/rc.local` with something like `python3 -m http.server --directory /home/pi/Desktop/HexfallWebsite --bind 127.0.0.1 8080 &`

-    - Store url to hidden service in `url.txt`
-3. Load a box with Kali linux and connect it to the internet.
+1. Load a box with Kali linux and connect it to the internet.
     - See: https://www.kali.org/
-4. Load a USB stick with the cloud server login credentials and location of the second weapons create (see step 8).
+1. Load a USB stick with the server login credentials (ip address, username, and password) and location of the second weapons create (see step 8).
-5. Encrypt the file with the credentials found in `passwords.txt`.
+1. Encrypt the file with the credentials found in `passwords.txt`.
     - Use `zip -e secret_files.zip data.txt`
     - The password `elemen` is a good option as it takes John The Ripper about a minute to process (depending on hardware).
-6. Put the Kali box and USB stick in Hexfall HQ as described below.
+1. Put the Kali box and USB stick in Hexfall HQ as described below.
-7. Put a weapons crate in the Hexfall HQ.
+1. Put a weapons crate in the Hexfall HQ.
-8. Put a weapons crate in a secret secondary location.
+1. Put a weapons crate in a secret secondary location.
     - Record this location and put it into the `secret_files.zip` in step 5.
-9. Update presentation in `Presentation/` with details for your specific scenario.
+1. Update presentation in `Presentation/` with details for your specific scenario.
-10. Print out print outs found in `PrintOuts/`
+1. (OPTIONAL) Print out print outs found in `PrintOuts/`
     - You do not need all the pages, but read them over and select which ones you think the cadets would need.
 For example, the `HowToCrackPasswords` document should only need to be page 5.
+        - In the future this will hopefully be made into nice training documents, right now it's just downloaded webpages.
-11. Execute training exercise!
+1. Execute training exercise!
     - See section `Onsite Setup` below for more details.

 ### Onsite Setup

-1. Plug in Server
+1. Plug in the server and run the Docker container (or run manually if you didn't use Docker)
-2. Verify website is runing, see `url.txt.` for site url
+2. Verify Darknet website is running
-3. Verify Server IP address, ssh into `pi@hexfallserver.student.rit.edu`
+    - If using Docker, checkout `server_ip:8000` for the Tor .onion address
+3. Verify server SSH `ssh root@server_ip`
 4. Get IP address
 5. Load IP address and weapon crate (#2) location onto zip file `zip -e secret_files.zip file1.txt`
-6. Setup Kali box and optional LED lights
+6. Setup Kali box
-7. Setup presentation and have print outs (and optionally: phone) ready
+7. Setup presentation and have print outs ready
 8. Present presentation
-9. Hand out print outs and optionally the phone with tor browser installed
+9. Hand out print outs
+    - OPTIONAL: Hand out some device with Tor installed

 ### Debrief Ideas

 Non-technical questions:
-1. How did you manage splitting up or lack of splitting up?
+1. How did you manage splitting up up your team or not splitting up your team?
+What led you to choose either option?
 1. Did you find the second crate?
 How did you manage that new objective?

 Technical questions: